Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/03-deeper-dive-on-apps.md

 ```
 You can see in the output our `inclusion` application is deployed in our space.

 Let's get more details about our application.
 The **Tanzu CLI supports tab completion for commands**, and resource names.
 Let's use it to get details for our application without having to type the whole name.
 Type the command below (or click the command), then **select to top terminal session, and press the TAB key**.
+Once you see the name of your app autocompleted, then you can press **Enter**.
 ```terminal:input
 text: "tanzu app get "
 endl: false
 ```
-You should see the name of our application automatically completed for us.
-You can complete many of the commands of the Tanzu CLI with the <TAB> key.

 Notice in the output there is a "Source Image" listed.
 This is a container image that was built for our application by `tanzu build` and then pushed to the registry we specified back in the first section automatically.